Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 of an impending move may have gone higher.
 You can put the trade back on by buying

 options with more time until expiration.
 Futures are inherently volatile.
+They DO move.

-Obviously, there are many, many permutations as to how the
+Obviously, there are many, many permutations as to how the markets can

-possible dollar outcome when using this strategy.
 The approach certainly doesn't guarantee profitability, and it certainly

 doesn't work all of the time, but you CAN be wrong and still get some, if not all,